Cardiovascular and Mood Responses to an Acute Bout of Cold Water Immersion

 Their heart rate was then used to calculate a measure called Ln rMSSD, which is an indicator of parasympathetic activity (the part of our nervous system associated with rest and relaxation).

-Get access to all my Articles & my new FREE course
+Get access to all my Articles & my courses

 If you find my research and articles interesting, you’re welcome to join as a Member.